BlackBerry maker RIM sued by NXP over patents

-A Dutch semiconductor company said on Tuesday it had filed a patent infringement suit against Research In Motion Ltd, adding to the BlackBerry maker's troubles and sending its shares tumbling.
+April 3 Research In Motion Ltd RIM.TO RIMM.O can add a willful patent infringement claim to its long list of troubles after a Dutch semiconductor company said on Tuesday it had filed suit against the BlackBerry maker, sending its shares tumbling.

-An affiliate of NXP Semiconductors NV alleges that versions of RIM's BlackBerry phone and PlayBook tablet infringed on patents issued to it between 1997 and 2008.
+An affiliate of NXP Semiconductors NV (NXPI.O) alleges that versions of RIM's BlackBerry phone and the PlayBook tablet infringed on patents issued to the Dutch company between 1997 and 2008.
 The patents in question relate to design, data transmission and other features of the devices.

-It has not specified a dollar amount it is seeking from the struggling smartphone maker, whose share price has dropped about 80 percent in the past year as its market share has eroded.

-"It's a lawsuit aimed at extracting some money from RIM at a time when RIM is most vulnerable," said Alex Poltorak of General Patent Corp, a firm that provides patent consulting.

 RIM is no stranger to patent litigation.
-It was almost brought to its knees by a five-year patent fight that began in 2001 and at one point threatened to shut down RIM's U.S. operations.
-RIM eventually paid out more than $600 million to NTP Inc, a patent holding company, to settle the case.
+It was almost brought to its knees by a five-year patent fight that began in 2001.
+At one point the dispute threatened to shut down RIM's U.S. operations.
+The company eventually paid out more than $600 million to NTP Inc, a patent holding company, to settle the case.

 NXP filed its lawsuit on Monday in the U.S. District Court in Orlando, Florida.
 RIM plans to hold its annual BlackBerry World conference there in early May.